 - Third-conjugation verbs (or -ire verbs): sentire (to hear)

-In this lesson, we are going to focus on third-conjugation verbs, which are all the Italian verbs ending in -ire in their infinite forms.
+In this lesson, we are going to focus on third-conjugation verbs, which consist of all the Italian verbs ending in -ire in their infinitive form.
 However, do not forget to check out our articles about first-conjugation and second-conjugation verbs!

 Other -ire conjugation verbs

 - Gestire (to manage)

 - Perire (to perish)

 Characteristics of third-conjugation Verbs